TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 Installing Without UI
 ---------------------

-All of the options available in the installer UI can also be specified from the command line, allowing scripted installers to replicate an installation on many machines without user interaction.
+All of the options available in the installer UI can also be specified kutoka the command line, allowing scripted installers to replicate an installation on many machines without user interaction.
 These options may also be set without suppressing the UI in order to change some of the defaults.